ericholscher/ericholscher.com/site/blog/2015/apr/10/making-read-the-docs-sustainable.rst

 administrative and community management tasks.
 These are things that volunteers generally aren't willing or able to do.

-This shows that even communities that are successful by any measure still have work that doesn't make sense for volunteers.
+This shows that even communities that are successful still have work that doesn't make sense for volunteers.
 I believe Read the Docs is in a similar boat, though with a much less active community.